milanaryal/config/guides/apt-cli.md

 Locate the executable file associated with a given command: `which -a [filename]`

-Not to consider recommended packages as a dependency to install. `sudo apt --no-install-recommends` [...COMMAND]
+Not to consider recommended packages as a dependency to install: `sudo apt --no-install-recommends` [...COMMAND]